mendix/docs-site-test/README.md

 #### Installing Dependencies

-1. Download and install [NodeJS](https://nodejs.org/en/download/) version `16.14.x`.
+1. Download and install [NodeJS](https://nodejs.org/en/download/).
+Use the version indicated at the top of this readme.
 1. In a terminal at the root of the repository run: `npm install`.
 1. Download the [0.91 Hugo](https://github.com/gohugoio/hugo/releases/tag/v0.91.0) *extended* version.
 1. Extract hugo.exe from the archive and place it in the root of the repo directory.
 None of the other files are needed.

-Do not commit or add any new/changed files.
+Changes made to your local repository, such as adding the Hugo executable, should be excluded from git control.
+If any new/changed files are added to your uncommitted files, please do not commit the changes.

 ### Running the Server